17 November 2025

 Because when the opponent doing Leg Check too high to blocking our high Round Kick, their balance is unstable, their body mass become weak.
 Sometimes the opponent also will fall when trying to Leg Check-ing our high kick like these:

-The impact on the our shin is not too hard, sometimes there is no impact.
+The impact on our shin is not too hard, sometimes there is no impact.
 That why our shin will not break here (based on my personal experience).